rackerlabs/support-how-to/content/cloud-servers/rackspace-cloud-essentials-centos-installing-vsftpd.md

     chkconfig --list vsftpd

 The standard vsftpd configuration file and all subsequent files for CentOS reside in the **/etc/vsftpd/** directory.
 The most important file in this directory is **vsftpd.conf**.
 You need to make two changes to this file for security and convenience.
-These are the changes described in the next two sections:
+These are the changes described in the next two sections.

 To get startd, open the **/etc/vsftpd/vsftpd.conf** file in your favorite text editor.

 ### Disable anonymous users

 We recommend disabling anonymous FTP, unless you have a specific requirement to use it.

 Change the value for `anonymous_eanble` to `No`, as follows: